 Protect Your Business From Liability Claims

 Running a business is a major responsibility that can involve many risks.
 Not only are you responsible for ensuring that your day-to-day operations run smoothly, but you are also accountable for keeping your employees and property insured from injuries and damages.
-At King Insurance, we can help you create a Commercial General Liability (GL) policy that is designed to safeguard the best interests of your business — so you can focus on serving your customers and increasing your profits.
+At King Insurance Partners, we can help you create a Commercial General Liability (GL) policy that is designed to safeguard the best interests of your business — so you can focus on serving your customers and increasing your profits.

-Commercial General Liability from King Insurance can prevent major financial losses if your business is sued or held legally responsible in the event of bodily injury or damage.
+Commercial General Liability from King Insurance Partners can prevent major financial losses if your business is sued or held legally responsible in the event of bodily injury or damage.
 With the proper policy, you can have most medical expenses, attorney fees, settlements, and reimbursements covered.
-Coverages from King Insurance include:
+Coverages from King Insurance Partners include:

 - Premises Liability